Game AI Development Overview for Modern Interactive Game Design

 Game AI development refers to the creation of artificial intelligence systems that control non-player characters (NPCs), decision-making logic, and adaptive gameplay mechanics in video games.
 It exists to make digital environments feel responsive, realistic, and engaging.

-Game AI is designed to simulate intelligent behavior without necessarily replicating human intelligence.
-It allows characters to:
+Game AI is designed to simulate intelligent behavior rather than replicate human intelligence.
+It enables characters and systems within games to behave dynamically and respond to player actions in real time.

 • React to player actions